port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 sidebar_position: 5
 ---

-# AWS IAM permission management
+# AWS IAM Permission Management

 Developers need access to different cloud resources on a daily basis.
 With all of your most important AWS resources being exported to Port, you can create an experience for requesting IAM permissions for your developers.